ARMmbed/mbed-os/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/README.md

 ## Usage notes

 This module should not be used directly by the applications.
-The applications should use the `LoWPANNDInterface` or `ThreadInterface` directly.
+The applications should use the `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly.

+When using Ethernet interface, there is no configuration options available.
+It is using dynamic mode to learn the IPv6 prefix from the network.
+No static configuration is supported.

 ### Network connection states